eugenewebdevs/workshops/workshops-2022/docker/README.md

 - Latest Docker installed https://docs.docker.com/get-docker/
 - Dockerhub account (free: https://hub.docker.com/)

+## Docker Vocab

+- containers: containers hold the programming language and code.
+This is like a server, but not really... more on that.
+- images: an image is what is produced from a docker file.
+Containers can be built from images

 ## Use

 We will be using the following docker commands